openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 ![image](../images/setup-wizard/Screenshot_20231202_143808.png)

 The profile switch dialog appears.
-In this case let it as preset.
+In this case let it stay as preset.

-:::{admonition} several defined but only one active profile
+:::{admonition} Several defined but only one active profile
 :class: information
-You will learn later how to use this general dialog to handle situations like illness or sport where you need to change your profile suitable for the circumstances.
+You will learn later how to use this general dialog to handle situations like illness or sport, where you need to change your profile suitable for the circumstances.
 :::

 Press "OK".